Visit the Rooftop Terraces of Milan Cathedral by Stairs or Lift Pass Tickets

 Milan Modern Skyline from Duomo Roof

-Online time-slot reservation tickets are now the norm but tickets may still be bought from the ticket office to the south of the cathedral if any are still available for the day.
+Online time-slot reservation tickets are now the norm but Duomo di Milano tickets may still be bought from the ticket office to the south of the cathedral if any are still available for the day.

 Forest of Spires on Milan Cathedral Roof

-The rooftop access doors are well signposted with the stairs entrance at the northern side where the transept and nave met, while the elevators are at the meeting of the transept and apse (choir).
+The rooftop access doors are well signposted with the stairs entrance at the northern side (Galleria Vittorio Emanuele II side) where the transept and nave met, while the elevators are at the meeting of the transept and apse (choir).
 Individuals often use the north elevator and tour groups (and fast-track passes) the south but it depends on maintenance.
-Signposting to the various entrances is very clear.
+Signposting to the various entrances is very clear at street level.

 The roof is of course totally exposed to the elements so dress according to the weather.
 On sunny summer days, the heat is very intense and shade is very limited for much of the day.
+In the summer months, the best time to visit is first thing in the morning.
 When it rains, it’s wet — the roof has no additional roof.

-β†’ See Visiting Milan Cathedral for more on the Duomo complex and Buying Tickets for Da Vinci’s Last Supper on how to secure (preferably cheap) tickets to see the most famous artwork in Milan.
+→ See Visiting Milan Cathedral for more on the symbol of Milan and Buying Tickets for Leonardo Da Vinci’s Last Supper on how to secure (preferably cheap) Last Supper tickets to see the most famous artwork in Milan.

 More Tips on Milan Sights and Tickets